matthew-trump/aws-lambda-api-node/README.md

-# hq-lambda-api-node
+# AWS lambda-api-node

-This is a node.js implementation of the AWS Lambda and API Gateway backend of the HQ Trivia Assistant app.
+This is a node.js implementation of the AWS Lambda and API Gateway backend of a commercial trivia app.
 It was used in early testing of setting up the stack and accessing the database.
-It is no longer used and was superceded by the Python version at **hq-lambda-api-python**.
-Unlike the Python version, it is *not* designed to used with the CloudFormation project pipeline.yaml in **hq-cloudformation-templates** (although in principle it could be).
+It is no longer used and was superceded by the Python version at **aws-lambda-api-python** (both of which were not used in production, as we went with Google Cloud Platform instead).
+Unlike the Python version, it is *not* designed to used with the CloudFormation project pipeline.yaml in **aws-cloudformation-quizzes-example** (although in principle it could be).

 ## Usage of API